savycodr/node-word-guess/README.md

 ## Technology
 * This app was a fun exercise in creating and exporting javascript objects.
 There is a Letter object that knows how to present itself as a letter or a _.
 The Word object uses the Letter Object to create the hidden word.
 * This app uses the inquirer node package for user prompts.
+* The Letter object overwrites the javascript function toString().
+The toString() is implicitly called in console.log().
+It is a fun way to change what is written to console.
+In this case either a letter or _ is written.